About the Profiles API

 Your organization is responsible for deciding what is personal data.
 Is it simply an email address or phone number, or combinations of identities and attributes?

-For more information, see Complying with Privacy and Data Protection Law in Zendesk Sunshine in the Zendesk Help Center.
+For more information, see Complying with Privacy and Data Protection Law in Zendesk Sunshine in Zendesk help.